BYOA: How businesses can manage the ‘bring your own app’ trendBlog

 It’s common knowledge that generations Y and Z have been brought up in an app-centric world, and with consumer applications often providing the path of least resistance for employees looking to carry out specific tasks more efficiently, businesses are playing serious catch up when it comes to developing work tools that meet the requirements of every individual, in addition to being safe and secure.

-As futurist Jeremy Scrivens explained in one of our recent blog posts, new technologies have made exclusive ownership of data and information a thing of the past.
+New technologies have made exclusive ownership of data and information a thing of the past.
 To add to this, few businesses possess the necessary budgets to develop first-party applications that deliver to every function and all employees.

 In short, companies can no longer control every type of technology their employees use, and should move to a culture of enabling individuals and teams to excel.

 When you invite workers to use their own third-party software, there’s a possibility you’re opening yourself up to potential risk.
 Many applications stem from sources you may not know and could have lower security standards than those validated through your IT organisation.